 Professor and Head of the Department of Biological Sciences

-C.L. and Amelia A. Lundell Professor of Life Sciences
+C.L. and Amelia A. Lundell Distinguished Professorship of Life Sciences

 Dr. Stephen Spiro’s research is focused on understanding the biological nitrogen cycle, especially the roles that microorganisms play in transforming inorganic nitrogen compounds.

 He studies a biochemical pathway called denitrification, in which nitrate — a nitrogen atom combined with three oxygen atoms — is reduced to dinitrogen, which consists of just two nitrogen atoms.
 Denitrification is a source of the potent greenhouse gas nitrous oxide and is a route for the loss of fertilizer nitrogen from agricultural soils.
 On the beneficial side, denitrification can be exploited in treatment processes that remove nitrogen from sewage and wastewater.